 This is Week #44 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 Preheat your oven to 350 degrees F. Spread 1/2 cup walnut halves (2 ounces) in a pie plate and toast for about 8 minutes, until golden and fragrant.
 Let the nuts cool and break into pieces.